Anti-concentration applied to roots of randomized derivatives of polynomials: Introduction

-Then, for $n \geq 2$, we define by $\nu_n$ the empirical measure of the zeros of $Q_n$, counted with multiplicity.
-The limit case $\beta =\infty$ corresponds to $\gamma^{(n)}_k = 1/n$, in which case $Q_n$ is $1/n$ times the derivative of $P_n$.
-It has been extensively researched how the distribution of zeros in random polynomials and the distribution of zeros in their (usual) derivatives relate to one another.
-In the case $(Z^{(n)}_k)_{1 \leq k \leq n}$ are i.i.d. random variables sampled from a probability measure $\mu$, Pemantle and Rivin \cite{pemantle_rivin} conjectured the empirical measure of $P_n$ and its derivative (in the usual sense) converges in distribution to the same limiting measure $\mu$.
 When $\mu$ is supported on the unit circle, Subramanian \cite{subramanian} demonstrated the validity of the Pemantle-Rivin conjecture.
 The conjecture of Pemantle and Rivin for \emph{all} probability measures $\mu$ was verified by Kabluchko in a seminal work \cite{Kabluchko2015}.
 Extending Kabluchko's work, Byun, Lee, and Reddy \cite{byun-lee-reddy} settled that for each fixed $k$ derivatives.
 With an eye toward extremely high derivatives, Steinerberger \cite{steinerberger2019nonlocal}, O'Rourke and Steinerberger \cite{o2021nonlocal} propose that the random measure $\mu_n^{\lfloor t n\rfloor}$ converges to a deterministic measure $\mu_t$ for any fixed $t \in [0,1]$.
 O'Rourke and Steinerberger postulate that a specific partial differential equation is satisfied by the logarithmic potentials of the limiting measure $(\mu_t)_t$ when the underlying measure $\mu$ is radial.
 When $\mu$ is not assumed radial, the work of the first author \cite{Galligo2022} considered a specific system of two PDEs to describe the motion.
 Analysts \cite{alazard2022dynamics,kiselev2022flow} have examined this partial differential equation, and Hoskins and Steinerberger \cite{hoskins2022semicircle} (see also \cite{hoskins2021dynamics,kabluchko2021repeated}) have proven O'Rourke and Steinerberger's conjecture in the special case where $\mu$ has real support.
 According to O'Rourke and Steinerberger's prediction, the limiting measure in the $t = o(1)$ situation should equal the underlying measure $\mu$.
 Michelen and the third author \cite{michelen2022zeros} recently demonstrated that the same holds if the number of derivatives rises in $n$ a little bit less slowly than logarithmically $k \leq \frac{\log n}{5 \log \log n}$.
 With the majority of the new components coming in to handle an anti-concentration estimate, the works \cite{byun-lee-reddy} and \cite{michelen2022zeros} on convergence of higher derivatives employ the same general strategy as Kabluchko's original proof \cite{Kabluchko2015}.
 According to the conjectures of Cheung-Ng-Yam \cite{cheung2014critical} and Kabluchko (see \cite{michelen2022zeros}), the empirical measure corresponding to the zeros of the first derivative of the random polynomial should actually weakly converge to $\mu$ \emph{almost surely} rather than merely in probability.
 Angst, Malicet, and Poly \cite{angst2024almost} proved this conjecture recently for all probability measures $\mu$.
 Additionally, Angst, Malicet, and Poly \cite{angst2024almost} conjectured that for every fixed $k\in\mathbb{N}$, the almost-sure convergence of the empirical measure corresponding to the $k-$th derivatives should hold.
 Very recently, in \cite{michelen2023almost}, Michelen and the third author confirmed their conjecture.
-The following works and their references provide additional information on this model and related ones: \cite{alazard2022dynamics,cheung2014critical,cheung2015higher,hoskins2022semicircle,kabluchko2021repeated, kiselev2022flow,o2021nonlocal,hall2023roots,steinerberger2023free,subramanian}.
+The following works and their references provide additional information on this model and related ones: \cite{alazard2022dynamics,byun-lee-reddy, cheung2014critical,cheung2015higher, Galligo2022, hoskins2021dynamics, hoskins2022semicircle,Kabluchko2015,kabluchko2021repeated, kiselev2022flow,o2021nonlocal,hall2023roots,steinerberger2019nonlocal,steinerberger2023free,subramanian}.